You are here

 8.18 Deeming AE when a person is not in employment or is underemployed

-Subsections 19(4)(b)-(g) of the SRCA and subsection 181(3)-(5) of the MRCA provide a basis for deeming an ‘able to earn’ or ‘ability to earn’ amount when the person is not actually engaged in employment or is underemployed (either hours worked or hourly rate).
+Subsections 19(4)(b)-(g) of the DRCA and subsection 181(3)-(5) of the MRCA provide a basis for deeming an ‘able to earn’ or ‘ability to earn’ amount when the person is not actually engaged in employment or is underemployed (either hours worked or hourly rate).
 Able to earn or ability to earn is abbreviated to AE and used in place of actual earnings in calculations of incapacity payments.

 The MRCC’s policy position is that if the person can show genuine yet unsuccessful attempts to obtain employment they will not be “deemed” when suitable employment is not possible.
-This same policy is equally applicable to SRCA and MRCA cases.
+This same policy is equally applicable to DRCA and MRCA cases.

 AE is a representation of what the person is capable of earning in suitable employment and can be variable depending on the person’s circumstances, i.e. the level of the person’s incapacity.
 Delegates should ensure that the deemed AE is an accurate reflection of an ability to work rather than just the person’s current employment status.